Design Challenge 2016/17 will be based on Puccini's opera Madama Butterfly.

 The competition is open to all UK FE colleges and sixth form schools or colleges.

-To take part in Design Challenge this coming September 2016, please email firstname.lastname@example.org before the end of July 2016.
+To take part in Design Challenge this coming September 2016, please email email@example.com before mid-September 2016.
+Our teachers’ CPD is on 20 September and you must register in advance.

 Aimed at the next generation of aspiring set and costume designers, makers and marketing specialists, the Royal Opera House’s prestigious annual Design Challenge competition gives students the opportunity to test and develop their marketing, production and design skills, based around an opera or ballet production.